ShashwatSuman29/Git-Github/info.md

 - A fork is a new repo that shares code and visibility settings with the original upstream repo.
 - It is a rough copy.

+# GitHub Gists

+In GitHub, a Gist is a service that allows you to share snippets of code or text quickly and easily.